wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- Updated Italian language (it_IT) - Translated by [Gianni Diurno](http://gidibao.net/ "Gianni Diurno")

 = 3.1 =
 - (06 Dec 2011) - Add "Set a meeting" option to your contact form using vCita Meeting Scheduler.
 Meet users over video or phone, and collect payment for services.
+- Improved HTML code on message sent.

 = 3.0.5 =
 - (18 Nov 2011) - Harden security for CAPTCHA by limiting the number of created cache files.
 This condition could only be realized with a script.
 Found by [Brian St. Pierre](http://bstpierre.org/).